Targeted Oncology is a pragmatic tool for all physicians and scientists committed to oncology and cancer research.

 Targeted Oncology focuses on Original Research Articles on both pre-clinical and clinical aspects of molecularly targeted agents, and on comprehensive narrative Review Articles discussing clinically established as well as emerging agents and pathways.
 The journal also publishes Systematic Reviews that use explicit, systematic methods as outlined by the PRISMA statement, and Adis Drug Reviews of the properties and place in therapy of both newer and established targeted drugs in oncology.

-Targeted Oncology offers a range of additional enhanced features designed to increase the visibility, readership and educational value of the journal’s content.
+Targeted Oncology offers a range of additional features designed to increase the visibility, readership and educational value of the journal’s content.
 Each article is accompanied by a Key Points summary, giving a time-efficient overview of the content to a wide readership.
-Articles may be accompanied by plain language summaries to assist readers in understanding important medical advances.
-The journal also provides the option to include various other types of enhanced features including slide sets, videos and animations.
-All enhanced features are peer reviewed to the same high standard as the article itself.
+Articles may be accompanied by plain language summaries to assist readers who have some knowledge of, but not in-depth expertise in, the area to understand the scientific content and overall implications of the article.
+The journal also provides the option to include various types of digital features including animated abstracts, video abstracts, slide decks, audio slides, instructional videos, infographics, podcasts and animations.
+All additional features are peer reviewed to the same high standard as the article itself.
 Peer review is conducted using Editorial Manager®, supported by a database of international experts.
 This database is shared with other Adis journals.

 All manuscripts are subject to peer review by international experts.
 Letters to the Editor are welcomed and will be considered for publication.